Ruth Isabel Seabury: Biography

 In 1947, Seabury became the educational advisor for Doshisha University in Kyoto, Japan.
-She was for many years aan adviser to the Danforth Foundation which designed and implemented programs for the enhancement of religion on college campuses.
-In 1959, construction of the Seabury Memorial Chapel was completed at International Christian University in Tokyo, Japan.
+She was for many years an adviser to the Danforth Foundation which designed and implemented programs for the enhancement of religion on college campuses.
+In 1959, the construction of the Seabury Memorial Chapel was completed at International Christian University in Tokyo, Japan.
 The chapel was named in honor of her contributions to the founding of the university.
 She was called "an internationalist by instinct" and was widely known within America and overseas as a speaker on interracial brotherhood and international fellowship, causes to which she dedicated her life.
 She never married and died at the age of 63 in Muskegon, Michigan.

 In addition to writing or co-writing various pamphlets and speeches, Seabury wrote Our Japanese Friends (1927), Dinabandhu: A Background Book on India (1938) and What Kind of a World Do You Want? which were published by the Friendship Press, Flight to Destiny!
 (1945) published by the Association Press, and Daughter of Africa (1945) published by the Pilgrim Press.